-In cases where your program falls in two or more months, your compensation will be disbursed on a permonth basis, distributed according to the percentage of workdays in each month the teaching period falls within.
+In cases where your program falls within two or more months, your compensation will be disbursed on a per-month basis, distributed according to the percentage of workdays in each month the teaching period falls within.
 The University of Oregon pays on the last day of the calendar month.